 Bali Ngurah Rai International Airport, otherwise known as Denpasar International Airport, is Indonesia’s second-busiest airport.

 Located 13 kilometres south of Denpasar, the airport has a taxi counter located outside the arrivals hall next to the information desk.
-Tell the attendant your destination, pay the set fare and keep a hold of your receipt to show your taxi driver.
+Tell the attendant your destination, pay the set fare and keep your receipt to show the taxi driver.
+Check-in for Qantas-operated flights is at counters C16-24 on Level 3.

 Vaccine and health advice for Bali

-• Make sure your basic vaccinations are up to date and consider shots for typhoid, measles, hepatitis A and B and Japanese encephalitis.
+• Make sure your basic vaccinations are up-to-date and consider shots for typhoid, measles, hepatitis A and B and Japanese encephalitis.

 • Rabies exists in Bali.
 Make sure to have a rabies vaccination and be careful around dogs and monkeys.